 Storage Tool

-Enter your drive count, capacity, and RAID type to instantly see usable storage, redundancy overhead, and total cost per TB.
-Supports all major RAID levels used in Synology, QNAP, TrueNAS, and UnRAID builds.
-Results update in real time — no form submission needed.
+Free RAID calculator for RAID 0, 1, 5, 6, and 10.
+Enter your drive count, capacity, and RAID type to instantly see usable storage, parity overhead, fault tolerance, estimated rebuild time, and cost per usable terabyte.
+Supports all major RAID levels used in Synology, QNAP, TrueNAS, and UnRAID builds — results update in real time.

 Always use CMR drives in RAID arrays.
 SMR drives can cause rebuild stalls lasting days, dramatically increasing the risk of data loss.
 See our CMR vs SMR guide before purchasing.